Welcome to today's edition of the Rush 24-7 podcast.

 What country do we live in?

-They're on in a separate room.
+They're in a separate room.

-They're setting up place settings, identical to what's in the East Room for the dinner tonight, so that the pool reporter can see how the tables are set.
+They're setting up place settings identical to what's in the East Room for the dinner tonight so that the pool reporter can see how the tables are set.

-the Democrats delayed our nominees.
+Now, the Democrats delayed our nominees.

-They blocked many of them, but for a huge lifetime appointment like Kagan, they do this.
+But for a huge lifetime appointment like Kagan, they do this.

 And the public is going to be outraged if they understand what is occurring here.

-Patrick Leahy from Vermont, a radical leftist hellbent on pushing this woman through fast before her radicalism is understood by the public.
+Patrick Leahy from Vermont, a radical leftist, hell-bent on pushing this woman through fast before her radicalism is understood by the public.

 That's exactly what's going on.

-So what we have here, and this is I've been thinking about this long and hard.
+So what we have here, and this is, I've been thinking about this long and hard.

 I came up with the phrase, and then I asked myself for a couple of seconds, should I actually use the phrase?